odysseus654/vircadia-protocol-exploration/source/udt/current.rst

 These are only approximate as I familiarize myself with the code and may be subject to revision as more information emerges

+All multi-byte fields are in "network byte order" (big endian)

 Control Packet Format
 ---------------------